Inside the Attack

 1B6rJRfjTXwEy36SCs5zofGMmdv2kdZw7P - Hacker's address

 Address spoofing in crypto transactions is a scam where attackers trick users into sending funds to the attacker's address instead of the intended recipient's.
 This can occur through malware that monitors the clipboard for cryptocurrency addresses and replaces copied addresses with the attacker’s address.
 Or the hacker can get access to the internal system and replace the address in the corresponding document or database.
 This scam exploits partial address verification, where users only check the first and last few characters of the address, which the attacker matches to make their address appear legitimate.
-Consequently, users mistakenly send funds to the attacker's address, believing they have verified it correctly.
+Consequently, users mistakenly send funds to the attacker's address, believing they have verified it correctly. - Insider Attack: There’s also the possibility of insider involvement, where someone with legitimate access to the system facilitates the transfer.
+Then the attacker used an address similar to the DMM Bitcoin hot wallet to receive funds and avoid detection and alert.

 Ongoing Investigation and Bounty Program